 Christmas Day: Closed.

-Montreal Christmas Village: Friday to Sunday from 30th November to 24th December 2023.
+The Village: Friday to Sunday from 28th November to 22nd December 2024 (confirmed).

 Location: Place du Marché Atwater, at the corner of Saint-Ambroise Street and Atwater Avenue.